 Project Management: Data management, burst pressure calculations, fit for service calculation, third party verification, corrosion management audits.

-In-house developed software & tools for pipeline integrity management
+In-house developed software and tools

 Software tool developed to assess the corrosion profiles for entire pipelines.
 It combines modelling with monitoring and inspection data in an integrated approach for increased safety control.